The Richmond Fellowship Scotland supports over 200 individuals across Scotland with Autism Spectrum Disorders.

 Our aim is that our services for people with autism should be based on the principles of dignity, privacy, choice, safety, realising potential and equality and diversity, as in the Scottish Strategy for Autism (2011).

-On 2nd April 2014, we launched our Autism Strategy for 2014-17 and you can find out more here: The Richmond Fellowship Scotland Autism Strategy 2014-17
+On 27th March 2017 (World Autism Awareness Week), we launched our Autism Strategy for 2017-20 and you can find out more here: The Richmond Fellowship Scotland Autism Strategy

 The Richmond Fellowship Scotland is also committed to inter-agency working and we are part of the Scottish Government Autism Reference Group and it’s Cross Agency Working sub-group.
 Members of our Positive Behaviour Support Team are also part of Glasgow City Council’s Autism Working Group and the Autism Network Scotland Steering Group.